 Hang your own artwork and prints

 Furnished rental properties can often come with unsightly pictures already hung on the walls.
 You can take down the artwork that has come with the house, hide it in the back of a wardrobe or under the stairs, and hang up your own pieces that you love.
 If you are thinking of buying some new artwork, try Etsy for beautiful and unique prints and posters- most of which are hugely affordable.
+You can also find lots of free wall art.
 Charity shops are great for finding quality picture frames at affordable prices (just remember to take your picture measurements and measuring tape with you to ensure a good fit!)
 If your rented home does not have any picture hooks already in the walls, you can use strong command hooks as a substitute.
 These hooks claim to leave no trace once it’s time for you to move house which means you’ll get that full deposit back!
 Failing that, you could put your own hooks into the walls and at the end of the tenancy fill them in with Polyfilla and repaint over them.
 This could be slightly risky as if the wall is painted any other colour than white, it will be hard to match the paint (top tip: be sure to match the paint finish e.g. matte or satin).

 Get a new shower head and shower curtain